 Components are not top-quality

 Tools are not dishwasher safe

 Buying all of your matcha tools and accessories separately can quickly add up, so a complete set is a practical and cost-effective way for beginners to get started.
 This comprehensive set includes almost everything you need to have a Japanese tea ceremony at home.
-The ceramic matcha bowl is nearly 5 inches wide, broad enough for easy whisking.
-It's an attractive light-green color (or available in white) with a crackle-patterned finish.
-A matching ceramic whisk holder and tea caddy are included, as well as a bamboo chasen whisk, a bamboo scoop, and a small ceramic stand upon which you can rest the scoop to avoid dirtying your tabletop.
-The tea caddy has an airtight sealed lid, so it’s great for storing small amounts (up to 18 grams) of matcha powder.
+The ceramic matcha bowl is nearly 5 inches wide—broad enough for easy whisking.
+It's an attractive light-green color (it's also available in white) with a crackle-patterned finish.
+A matching ceramic whisk holder and tea caddy are included as well as a bamboo chasen whisk, bamboo scoop, and small ceramic stand upon which you can rest the scoop to avoid dirtying your tabletop.
+The tea caddy has an airtight-sealed lid, so it’s great for storing small amounts (up to 18 grams) of matcha powder.

 The set also includes a fine-mesh metal sifter for removing clumps from matcha powder, a tea cloth for wiping out the matcha bowl and cleaning up spills, and a bamboo tray.
 The tray features padded feet on the underside to protect your tabletop from scratches.

 While the individual items are not of the best quality, overall it’s a good value for so many pieces and a great initiation set for matcha newbies.
 It would make a terrific gift for a matcha fan.